Relight My Fire: Certifications

+Release history

 Ricky Martin version

-Ricky Martin covered "Relight My Fire" in 2003.
+Puerto Rican singer and songwriter Ricky Martin covered "Relight My Fire" in 2003.
 In late January 2003, Billboard reported that Grammy Award-winning remixer Hex Hector recently spent time in the studio with Martin and Anastacia.
 The trio, with Hector in the producer's seat, completed a cover of Dan Hartman's disco classic "Relight My Fire."
 Billboard added that Anastacia reprised Loleatta Holloway's performance from the original, and the song should appear on Martin's forthcoming album.
 However, the single released in February 2003 included Holloway's original vocals, and the song did not appear on any of Martin's albums.
 "Relight My Fire" is credited to "Martin featuring Loleatta Holloway."

 Chart performance

 On the Billboard issue dated April 19, 2003, "Relight My Fire" appeared on the Hot Dance Breakouts chart, and on May 3, 2003, it entered the Dance Club Songs at number thirty-eight.
 The song peaked at number five on June 21, 2003, and spent twelve weeks on the Dance Club Songs chart.